hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RequestDecoding.md

 ### Date decoding

 As mentioned above the default is to use `JSONDecoder` for decoding `Request` bodies.
 This default is also set to use ISO 8601 dates in the form `YYYY-MM-DDThh:mm:ssZ`.
-If you generating requests for a Hummingbird server using `JSONEncoder` you can output ISO 8601 dates by setting `JSONEncoder.dateEncodingStrategy` to `.iso8601`.
+If you are generating requests for a Hummingbird server in a Swift app using `JSONEncoder` you can output ISO 8601 dates by setting `JSONEncoder.dateEncodingStrategy` to `.iso8601`.

 ## Setting up a custom decoder